JanicVerboon/EAM-AutoUpdater/README.md

 * You publish Application version 1.0 from the Enterprise App Catalog.
 * Microsoft releases version 1.1, the EAM AutoUpdater will create the version 1.1 for you and supersede version 1.0.
 * Microsfot releases version 1.2, the EAM AutoUpdater will, supersede version 1.1 with version 1.2.
 Remove the supersedence between version 1.1 and 1.0 and delete the app with version 1.0.

+### How can I get the application logos to show up?
+Intune Enterprise Application Management does not automatically add the Applications logos to the app.
+Instead you have to manually add them to the respective package.
+You have to add the Logo to the latest version available, once done the EAM-AutoUpdater will migrate the Logo to any newer version available.

 ## Disclaimer